What is a stroke?

 Life after stroke is a long period of recovery and adjustment, during which we can help clients to relearn old skills and possibly learn some new ones.
 Throughout it all we strive to increase our clients’ independence and allow them to get back to normal life.

-The risk of suffering a stoke has several contributing factors, including your blood pressure, genes, age, diet, alcohol consumption, smoking, fitness levels and pre-existing medical conditions.
+The risk of suffering a stroke has several contributing factors, including your blood pressure, genes, age, diet, alcohol consumption, smoking, fitness levels and pre-existing medical conditions.

 Some of these you can do nothing about, but it has been well-established that maintaining a healthy lifestyle, smoke-free and low alcohol intake can reduce the risk of stroke.